Intracranial subdural empyema

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Brain abscess is an important complication of both systemic and pericranial infections (sinusitis, otitis, etc.), of cranial trauma, and of neurosurgical procedures.
-The disorder is highly treatable – at times with antibiotics – if diagnosed early in its course.
+The disorder is highly treatable – at times with antibiotics alone – if diagnosed early in its course.
 If misdiagnosed, however, it may cause severe neurologic injury or death.
 In this article, the author discusses the pathogenesis and clinical presentation of brain abscess and provides an approach to diagnosis and treatment of the disorder.

 • Brain abscess most commonly arises by hematogenous spread.
 Less frequently, it may occur as a complication of sinusitis, otitis, mastoiditis, or penetrating trauma.
 Brain abscess may be caused by a single agent, but in a minority of cases, it may also be polymicrobial.